gouherdanish/gouherdanish.github.io/_posts/2024-09-17-low-lying-areas-mapping.md

 ---
 ### Background
-- During the Bangalore floods in Sep 2022, many areas got submerged including IT parks and residential areas
+- On Sep 5, 2022, major thunderstorm struck Bangalore city and IMD recorded 132 mm of rain in a span of 24 hours
-- I live in Nallurahalli village in Whitefield zone, East Bangalore which suffered significant flooding during Sep 2022 floods
+- The incessant downpour caused many areas to get submerged including IT parks and residential areas
-- It was one of the disaster zones which was visited by the then CM Shri BS Yediyurappa.
+- India's IT hub reportedly registered a loss of over Rs 225 crores
 - Historically, this area has seen rapid development during recent years causing significant built-up and depleting green cover due to which the surface run-off gets accumulated which is worsened by less natural infiltration and swollen drains thereby causing floods.

 ---